 Money withdrawn from an EBF Account part-way through a calendar month will be credited with interest based on the Guarantee Component only for that part month, pro-rated according to the number of days in the month during which the money was invested.
 You can find full details of how interest is calculated and applied to EBF Accounts in the EBF Operating Rules.

 EBF Accounts are not classed as money purchase benefits, but as ‘cash-balance’ or ‘non-money purchase’, which are defined benefit in nature.
 This is because the EBF has an element of investment return that is guaranteed.

-If APS was ever to wind up with insufficient funds to pay all of the promised benefits in full the classification of the EBF as a non-money purchase arrangement could result in money held in the EBF being used partly or wholly to make good other promised Scheme benefits.
+If APS was ever to wind up with insufficient funds to pay all of the promised benefits in full, it could result in money held in the EBF being used partly or wholly to make good other promised Scheme benefits.
 The exact impact would depend on the funding position in the Scheme at the time it wound up.
 You can read more about this in the ‘Important change to legislation affecting AVCs’ article on the ‘News’ page.

 Actual returns over the past 5 years: